GWStuart/pman/README.md

 # Pman

 **Pman** is a CLI password manager written in Python.
-It is intended to be used through the command line however a web version is also being developed.
+It is intended to be used through the command line however a web version is also in development.

-Development of pman is currently on hold however may be resumed when I have more time.

-Would highly recommend first reading how Pman works in the [About](#about) section
+Read about how Pman works in the [About](#about) section

 ## Table of Contents